Simulation Architecture

 project(':sim-core').projectDir = new File(settingsDir, '../sim-core')And in build.gradle:

 implementation project(':sim-core')Slow performance: Check active piece count.
-Default wake radius (1.5m) should keep it under 30.
+The proximity system should keep active pieces well under 100.
 Also make sure you ran the mesh simplify script.

 Encoder mismatch: Check MapleSim gear ratios match the physical robot config.